salesforce/design-system-react/README.md

 [![Build Status](https://travis-ci.com/salesforce-ux/design-system-react.svg?token=BMXxPFKR5GZuYsqAFsEf&branch=master)](https://travis-ci.com/salesforce-ux/design-system-react)

-SLDS React component library based off [Salesforce Lightning Design System](http://www.lightningdesignsystem.com).
-This project is in beta, very experimental, and not yet open-sourced.
-Until this project is open-sourced, documentation for using the SLDS React Components runs locally from this repo.
-Inside your local directory, run `npm start` and open `localhost:3000` to view docs.
+## Overview
+The Design System React library is the Reactjs implementation of the <a href="http://www.lightningdesignsystem.com/">Lightning Design System</a>.
+Each Design System React component is a specific variant of a component from Lightning Design System.
+For example, <code>SLDSMenuDropdown</code> represents <a href="http://www.lightningdesignsystem.com/components/menus#dropdown">Lightning Design System Menu > Dropdown</a>,
+and <code>SLDSLookup</code> represents <a href="http://www.lightningdesignsystem.com/components/lookups#base">Lightning Design System Lookup (base)</a>.

+This project is in beta and very experimental.
+Please visit [Design System React](http://salesforce-ux.github.io/desigh-system-react/) for documentation and examples of using the Design System React Components.

 ## Components

 * SLDSButton
 * SLDSButtonGroup
-* SLDSDropdown
 * SLDSIcon
 * SLDSLookup
+* SLDSMenuDropdown
+* SLDSMenuPicklist
 * SLDSModal
 * SLDSNotification
-* SLDSPicklist
 * SLDSPopoverTooltip